lxs602/---FSung-font/README.md

-## Readme<br>
+# Readme<br>

-# Installation
+## Installation

-1. Download 全宋體 - FSung font.zip
+1. Download 全宋體 - FSung font.zip<br>
 2a.
-On Windows 10 or later: Open the zip file, then right-click on each font, and choose "Install".
+On Windows 10 or later: Open the zip file, then right-click on each font, and choose "Install".<br>
 2b.
-On Linux, extract to /usr/share/fonts .
+On Linux, extract to /usr/share/fonts .<br>
 2c.
-On MacOs 10.3 or later: Open the zip file, click on each font to open it, then click "Install" at the bottom right-hand corner.
+On MacOs 10.3 or later: Open the zip file, click on each font to open it, then click "Install" at the bottom right-hand corner.<br>

-# Information
+## More Information

 Information from original webpage, by [WFG](http://fgwang.blogspot.com/2021/12/blog-post.html) , accessed 2022-02-03.
 English translation (by Google) is followed by original in Chinese.